-If a person is required to register is sentenced to probation, then the probation department as soon as possible following the sentence will require a signature on documentation letting you know that you have to register.
+If a person required to register is sentenced to probation, as soon as possible following the sentencing, the probation department will require a signature on documentation letting you know that you have to register.
 This will be proof that you know you have to register as well as re-register.
-If you fail to register this document will be evidence that you knew you had to register and you failed to do so.
-Probation will then communicate all of your information to Colorado Bureau of Investigation.
+If you fail to register, this document will be evidence that you knew you had to register and you failed to do so.
+Probation will then communicate all of your information to the Colorado Bureau of Investigation.

 Re-registering As a Sex Offender

-Each person who is convicted of a sex offense is required to register will re-register on the first birthday after the initial registration and every birthday after that.
+Anyone who is convicted of a sex offense is required to register, as well as to re-register on the first birthday after the initial registration and every birthday after that.
 Any failure to re-register will result in additional charges and penalties.
 All local law enforcement agencies require updated information and proof that the information you provide in registering as a sex offender if factual and correct.

 Only the court can determine when you can stop re-registering.
 There are numerous accounts of individuals who mistakenly stopped registering because they completed probation.
 These people were further charged with failure to register thus spending more time and money in the court system.
-It is very important to pay attention to the process of being on and off probation, it could mean the difference between completing probation successfully and failing probation and having to deal with a new charge, sentence and possibly extended sex offender registration and probation.
+It is very important to pay attention to the process of being on and off probation – it could mean the difference between completing probation successfully or failing, and having to deal with a new charge, sentence, and possibly extended sex offender registration and probation.